Keshav2310990712/almaniq/README.md

 - `DATABASE_SSL=true` is the usual setting for Neon-hosted Postgres.
 - `CORS_ORIGIN` supports comma-separated values if you want to allow preview or localhost origins too.
-- Email is optional for deployment, but confirmations/cancellations/reschedules need valid Resend settings.
+- Email is optional for deployment, but confirmations/cancellations/reschedules need valid Nodemailer settings.

 ### Vercel Frontend Configuration